 PMDA accepted the applicant's explanation in general.
 However, the maximum duration of adjuvant therapy with NIVO for malignant melanoma should be specified in the "Dosage and Administration" section, for the following reasons.
-The statements as to combination therapies with antineoplastic agents other than NIVO or IPI proposed for the "Precautions for Dosage and Administration" sections, and there is no need to repeat similar cautionary statements in the "Precautions for Dosage and Administration" sections.
+The statements as to combination therapies with antineoplastic agents other than NIVO or IPI proposed for the "Precautions for Dosage and Administration" sections are unnecessary, because such matters are clearly stated in the "Dosage and Administration" sections, and there is no need to repeat similar cautionary statements in the "Precautions for Dosage and Administration" sections.